PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 pyxel.run(update, draw)
 ```

 We make 2 functions.
 One is for "drawing" shapes and pictures to the screen.
-The other is the one that will have all the code for, say, moving the player around and checking if we clicked a certain key.
+The other function called `update` is the one that will have all the code for, say, moving the player around and checking if we clicked a certain key.

-You will also notice the `pass` keyword inside of each function.
-The `pass` keyword is there (temporarily) for telling Python to ignore the function so we don't get any errors (because we are not allowed to make a function that does nothing!).
+You will also notice the `pass` "keyword" inside of each function. `pass` is a special keyword to (temporarily) tell Python to just "pass" the function (because we are not allowed to make a function that does nothing!).

-In order to tell Pyxel about our 2 new functions we call pyxel's `run` function.
+In order to tell Pyxel about our 2 new functions (`update` and `draw`) we use or "call" pyxel's `run` function.

 The `pyxel.run` function takes 2 arguments (inputs).
 The first is the name of our "update" function (conveniently called "update"), and the second is the "draw" function (also conveniently named "draw").

 Lets add a simple cube using the "rect" function (standing for the word "rectangle").